wcfrobert/wcfrobert.github.io/_posts/2022-12-30-chooseyourpond.md

 When I first started writing blog posts, I wasn't really sure why I'm doing it, or who I am doing it for.
 I think I have a better idea now.
 Unlike a personal journal, it is a medium that's public enough for me to try, yet not public enough for me to be discouraged.
 This website is my cocoon, a comfortable pond of one, where I can relax, think, practice writing, and enjoy the world.
 Happy new year everybody!

 <img src="/assets/img/blog/chooseyourpond1.png" style="width:65%;"/>
 *The New Yorker Comic Collection by Barbara Smaller (2001) from cartoonbank.com*

+---

+1. (F. X. Gibbons and M. Gerrard, "Effects of Upward and Downward Social Comparison on Mood States", *Journal of Social and Clinical Psychology, 1993, 8, 14-31*)

+2. (K.L.
+Tucker, and F. Kasri, "Responses to Hedonically-Conflicting Social Comparisons: Comparing Happy and Unhappy People", *European Journal of Social Psychology, 2001, 31, 1-25*)